Inappropriate Comedy

 Inappropriate Comedy (stylized as inAPPropriate Comedy) is a 2013 American satirical sketch comedy film directed by Vince Offer.
 It stars Ari Shaffir (who also co-wrote), Rob Schneider, Michelle Rodriguez, Adrien Brody and Lindsay Lohan, and was released on March 22, 2013.

 The film was originally envisioned as a sequel to Offer's previous anthology, The Underground Comedy Movie, and called Underground Comedy 2010.
-Trailers for Underground Comedy 2010 were released to TV and the internet before the film being billed as Inappropriate Comedy.
+Trailers for Underground Comedy 2010 were released to TV and online until the film being billed as Inappropriate Comedy.
 It is also a partial remake of Offer's previous film, recycling the sketches "Flirty Harry" and "Sushi Mama".
 The film was a critical and commercial failure, with some critics comparing it to (the itself critically panned) Movie 43.

 Plot

-The framing device has Vince Offer pressing buttons on his tablet computer that open offensive applications.
+The framing device has Vince Offer pressing keys on his tablet computer that open offensive applications.